-The good thing about studying in the UK, is definitely that everyone and the media speaks and write in English.
-Though it’s definitely not a benefit if you’re into learning new languages, it’s definitely a heaven for avid reader with less budget like me, because all the books in the library and in the bookstore are in English.
-As my lab’s based in Surrey, I applied to a membership on Surrey Library, which is a big consortium of 61 community libraries in the County of Surrey .
+The good thing about studying in the UK, is undoubtedly that everyone and the media speaks and write in English.
+Though it’s likely not a benefit if you’re into learning new languages, it’s definitely heaven for an avid reader with less budget like me, because all the books in the library and the bookstore are in English.
+As my lab’s based in Surrey, I applied to membership in Surrey Library, which is a big consortium of61 community libraries in the County of Surrey .

 It seems that a few years journey of owning e-book readers, which in themselves pretty uncommon in my circle, made me quite the “expert” in the field.
 Though my expertise is definitely amount to nothing compared to countless others in mobileread, my knowledge is apparently enough to at least give some views to the confusing start on e-book reader world for some of my friends’ question of “which e-book reader shall I buy”.
 Disclaimer: This is only my view, however, maybe different with other people.

 I think other than horoscope, personality test is almost everyone’s guilty pleasure.
 Who doesn’t want to know about oneself?
 I have fun doing some of these tests, and apparently not every one of them is famous enough?
 So, here comes a post so that I can just link a page and let everyone has fun for the next few hours.

 I had always been interested in this phone since its launch, but the price point was the downside (400+ GBP was too much for a phone for me).
 Recently I’ve stumbled a post in Mobileread and XDA , saying that it’s been discounted to 100 GBP price point, which’s pretty rational, if I do say myself.

 After months living nearby, at least I got the opportunity to visit Woking.
 One of many satellite cities for the capital, you can go to Woking from London with SouthWest Train (and sadly nothing else, as both Google Maps and Rome2Rio tell me).